aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 ﻿---
-title: Working with Content Control SDT – Aspose.Words for .NET
+title: Working with Content Control SDT in C#
 articleTitle: Working with Content Control SDT
 linktitle: Working with Content Control SDT
 description: "Advanced document content management, how to create and manipulate content controls (Structured Document Tags) using Aspose.Words for .Net. "